 Film on Location at Seminole Tribe of Florida Big Cypress Indian Reservation

-Multiple locations on the Big Cypress Indian Reservation offer beautiful site locations for filming.
-Popular sites include the reservation’s two tourist attractions, the Seminole Ah-Tah-Thi-Ki Museum and Billie Swamp Safari.
+Multiple locations on the Big Cypress Indian Reservation offer beautiful site locations available for media and film request.
+Namely, popular sites include the reservation’s two tourist attractions, the Seminole Ah-Tah-Thi-Ki Museum and Billie Swamp Safari.

-The natural landscapes vary from swamplands, hardwood hammocks, bodies of water and cattle prairies, and a 2,200-acre preserve teems with a variety of animals that include wild hogs, zebra, ostriches, cracker cattle, nilgai, white-tail deer, eland, Asian water buffalo and bison.
-Some areas look like an African Serengeti or Asian rice fields.
+The natural landscapes vary from swamplands, hardwood hammocks, bodies of water and cattle prairies on our 2,200 acre preserve.
+Most importantly, our variety of animals that includes wild hogs, zebra, ostriches, cracker cattle, nilgai, white-tail deer, eland, Asian water buffalo and bison. also, some of our scenery resembles an African Serengeti or Asian rice fields.

-Seminole tribal influences are showcased in two native villages with Seminole camps that depict how Seminoles once lived in chickees.
+Seminole tribal influences are showcased in two native villagest depicting how Seminoles once lived in chickees.
 These open structures have thatch palm roofs and cypress trees poles for support.
-Modified chickees are available for overnight accommodations inside Billie Swamp Safari on the edge of the swamp; these structures have closed sides.
+Additionally, modified chickees are available for overnight accommodations inside Billie Swamp Safari on the edge of the swamp; these structures have closed sides.

-At Ah-Tah-Thi-Ki Museum, Seminole exhibits and relics vary from dioramas of Seminole culture to modern-day art and hundreds of Seminole craft items that include baskets, dolls, patchwork clothing, beaded jewelry and tools used by tribal ancestors.
-Inside the living village, modern-day Seminole women demonstrate beading and basket weaving.
-Tribal members may be commissioned for craft demonstrations and interviews.
+At the Ah-Tah-Thi-Ki Museum, Seminole exhibits and relics vary from dioramas of Seminole culture to modern-day art and hundreds of Seminole craft items that include baskets, dolls, patchwork clothing, beaded jewelry and tools used by tribal ancestors.
+Furthermore, modern-day Seminole women demonstrate beading and basket weaving.
+Moreover, tribal members may be commissioned for craft demonstrations and interviews.
 Also, a cook chickee contains burning logs placed in the four directions; a fifth log is added as a means of communication for the people who lived in that camp.

-Billie Swamp Safari offers airboat and swamp buggy rides and three shows: snake, animal and alligator wrestling.
+Billie Swamp Safari offers airboat and swamp buggy rides and two shows: snake and animal shows.
 The snake show is held in an air-conditioned theater decorated with a swamp rustic décor with amphitheater style seating.
-The swamp critter show features a variety of animals – alligator snapping turtle, tamandua (lesser ant eater), small American alligator and more.
-Alligator wrestling includes wrangling an alligator out of waist-deep water followed by several demonstrational moves and educational facts about the creature.
+Also, the swamp critter show features a variety of animals – alligator snapping turtle, tamandua (lesser anteater), small American alligator and more.

 Both of these Native American-owned properties have nature boardwalks surrounded by native flora and fauna.

-Airboat rides take patrons through a scenic cypress dome view of Florida native wildlife, such as alligators, turtles and common birds found in the South Florida Everglades.
-The airboats seat 10 people and several are in inventory.
-Airboat filming is preferred before 11 a.m. so it does not affect park operations.
+At the same time, airboat rides take patrons through a scenic cypress dome view of Florida native wildlife, such as alligators, turtles and common birds found in the South Florida Everglades.
+Moreover, the airboats seat 10 people and several are in inventory.
+Generally, airboat filming is preferred before 11 a.m. so it does not affect park operations.

-A swamp buggy is an open vehicle that sits high above the ground with a canvas top and large wheels.
-The eco-tour travels through a trail where a variety of animals roam freely and can be viewed very closely.
-These vehicles seat 30 and four are in stock.
+A swamp buggy is an open vehicle that sits high above the ground with a canvas top and large wheels. as such, the eco-tour travels through a trail where a variety of animals roam freely and can be viewed very closely. furthermore, these vehicles seat 30 and four are in stock.

 A large area – referred to as the buffalo pasture – has amphitheater seating on a small inclined grassy area.
-There are a handful of open wood shelters in a lean-to fashion.
-This area was commonly used for war reenactments.
+Here, there are a handful of open wood shelters in a lean-to fashion.
+This area is commonly used for war reenactments.

-Site fees vary, depending on operational vehicle use and scenic areas.
-Site fees may be waived in trade for marketing and advertising the tourist attractions (decided on a case-by-case basis).
-Site inspection and filming permits are available through the Florida Seminole Tourism Department.
+Operational vehicle use and scenic areas fees vary. also, site fees may be waived in trade for marketing and advertising the tourist attractions (decided on a case-by-case basis). finally, site inspection, media and filming request permits are available through the Florida Seminole Tourism Department.